 How to Install Ubuntu Virtual Machine on Windows

 There are other ways to enjoy dual OS on your Windows PC.
-One of them is by creating a bootable Ubuntu flash drive and you can learn how to do that by heading over to our tutorial.
+One of them is by creating a bootable Ubuntu flash drive and you can learn how to do that by heading to our tutorial.

 Create virtual machine

-1. Once you have it installed, start Virtual Box and click on the icon that has New under it. create virtual machine
+1. Once you have it installed, start Virtual Box and click the icon that has New under it. create virtual machine

 2. Virtual Box will already know that you want to install 64-bit Ubuntu Linux because it’s just that good.
 Give your machine a name and click Next.